gradle/gradle/design-docs/features/continuous-build/improved-change-detection/README.md

 Test cases:

-- should report the full file path of the file added when 1 file is added to the input directory of each task (A, B, C, D).
+- should report the absolute file path of the file added when 1 file is added to the input directory of each task (A, B, C, D).

-- should report the full file path of the files added when 3 files are added to the input directory of each task (A, B, C, D).
+- should report the absolute file path of the files added when 3 files are added to the input directory of each task (A, B, C, D).

-- should report the count of added files when more than 4 files (11 files) are added to the input directory of each task (A, B, C, D).
+- should report the absolute file path of the first 3 changes and report the number of other changes when more that 3 files are added to the input directory of each task (A, B, C, D).

 Variations:
 - vary the tests by removing 1, 3 or 11 files from an input directory